hanaa-mohamed/cpprelude/docs/hash_array.md

 usize capacity() const;
 ```

-Returns the capacity the hash_array can hold
+Returns the capacity the hash_array can hold.

 #### reserve